|Student Events & Information

 Professional Mentor Responsibilities:

-- Contact your mentor before the meeting to determine how and when you will meet.
+- Contact your mentor before the meeting to determine how and when you communicate with each other throughout the conference.

 - Come prepared with some questions to discuss with your mentor.